At Least 5 Dead As Fires Engulf Los Angeles; Biden Cancels Italy Trip, Evacuation Order Imposed On Hollywood

 Hydrants run dry

-Pasadena fire chief Chad Augustin said up to 500 buildings had been lost to the flames.
+Pasadena fire chief Chad Augustin said up to 500 buildings had been lost to the flames there.

 He hailed the bravery of first responders.
 "Our death count today would be significantly higher without their heroic actions," Augustin told reporters.